Last updated on 5 January 2022

 It’s natural as new parents to worry about anything out of the ordinary with your newborn child.
 So when you notice that your baby has jaundice – characterised by a yellowish tinge to their skin and whites of the eyes – it’s natural to be worried.
-But knowing the facts around this common condition will help to alleviate any fears about the common condition and know what’s normal and when exactly to seek medical help.
+Learn the facts behind this common condition to alleviate your fears about newborn jaundice so you know what’s normal and when to seek medical help.

 What is newborn jaundice?

 The yellow tint to your baby’s skin and eyes is a sign that there's too much bilirubin in your baby's blood.
 This condition, known as hyperbilirubinaemia, commonly occurs in babies as early as the second day after birth.
 In mild cases, the condition usually goes away on its own.

 Bilirubin is a yellowish substance found in bile, a fluid that is found in the liver.
 It is produced when red blood cells break down, and is naturally excreted.
 However, when the liver is unable to process it, bilirubin can leak into the blood.

 If bilirubin levels are within a normal range for a newborn baby, the paediatrician will allow your baby to be discharged.